Long-lived Light Mediators in a Higgs Portal Model at the FCC-ee: Role of Colliders in exploring the Benchmarks

 If the additional criteria of a kaon or even a mass window cut on $m_{\mu^+ \mu^-K^\pm}$ near the $B$ meson mass is applied, the background can be suppressed even at moderate values of $d_T$, which can increase the signal efficiency.
 The reduction in the background can be already seen from comparing the number of SM events shown in the {\it color bars} of Fig.\,\ref{fig:dimuon_a} and the {\it left} panel of Fig.\,\ref{fig:dimuon_kaoncut}.
 This provides an alternate strategy to reduce the SM background to the LLPs decaying to two muons.
 This would only be possible for charged kaons coming from $B^\pm$ decays.
 For the neutral $B^0$ decays, the neutral kaon will have displaced decays in various detector elements, which is difficult to identify and associate with the $B$ meson decay.
 Since we use an inclusive branching ratio of $B$ mesons to the dark Higgs boson, we cannot separate the charged $B$ meson decays from the neutral ones to quote the corresponding signal efficiencies here.
 This would require estimating the individual branching fractions, which have large uncertainties from form factors.

 Beyond the benchmark studies, we generate LLPs decaying to two muons for various $m_{\phi}$ and $c\tau$ values.
 From the $Z\to b\bar{b}$ process, we require one of the $B$ mesons to have a non-standard decay to LLP, while the other $B$ decays to SM particles.
 We follow the selection criteria in Table\,\ref{tab:sig_mumu_cuts} and calculate the signal efficiency of the analysis.
 We show the efficiency for this analysis in Fig.\,\ref{fig:dimuon_eff}, which can be useful to translate the results for a range of masses and lifetimes, with arbitrary branching to muons.
-An efficiency map in the $c\tau$-$m_{\phi}$ plane is shown in Fig.\,\ref{fig:dimuon_eff_grid} in Appendix \ref{app:grids}.